rehierl/abstract-properties/01-0-prologue/1-3-as-streams.md

 node property.
 Based on that, such properties can be seen as **stored results**.

-Note that it is in principle non-relevant in which order the nodes in a scope are associated.
-That is because these properties can be understood to represent simple truth values (i.e. inside-of/outside-of) which are set on all the nodes in a scope.
-As such, these properties do not maintain an order of association.
+Note that it is in principle non-relevant in which order the nodes in a scope will be associated.
+That is because these properties can be understood to represent simple truth-based values (i.e. inside-of/outside-of) which are set on all the nodes in a scope.
+As such, these properties do not reflect an order of association in any way.